na-na-hi/renget/archive/oebpx.md

 We sat down on a mat, and Razina brought out some food.
 The aroma of the spices filled my nose, and my mouth began to water.
 We talked and laughed as we ate, and I felt like I was part of the Sand People's community.
 They were so welcoming, and I couldn't help but feel grateful to be there.

 As the night went on, I began to feel a sense of belonging.
 It was strange to feel so at home in a place that was so foreign to me.
 But the Sand People had a way of making you feel like you were part of something bigger than yourself.
 I couldn't wait to see what other adventures awaited me in this fascinating world.

+>023: our own Stories and myths

+I took a deep breath and looked at Razina, unsure of how she would react to what I had to say.
+"So, I've been to other places, you know," I began.
+"I've been to Axilion and Rayla and Kiko.
+And I learned a lot there."

+Razina raised an eyebrow at me.
+"And what did you learn?" she asked, her voice tinged with annoyance.

+"Well, I learned about the different types of Kash'gon magic," I said.
+"And I met a scholar named Karashi who told me about the history of Kash'gon."

+Razina let out a sigh.
+"I don't care about mainland Kash'gon or the mountain people," she said.
+"We have our own ways and our own magic."

+"I know," I said quickly, not wanting to upset her further.
+"But I thought it was interesting.
+And Karashi told me about the Felidae, the spirit that created all of the Kash'gon people."

+Razina's expression softened a bit.
+"Oh, the Felidae," she said.
+"We have our own stories about them.
+They created the three first Kash'gon people: Panthera, Acinonyx, and Felis.
+They're the ancestors of all Kash'gon around."

+"That's really cool," I said, genuinely interested.

+Razina nodded.
+"Yes, and we have our own myths and legends as well.
+But we don't talk about them with outsiders."

+"I understand," I said, feeling a bit disappointed that I wouldn't be able to learn more about the sand people's mythology.
+"I'm sorry if I upset you."

+Razina smiled slightly.
+"It's alright," she said.
+"I just don't want to hear about other places right now.
+We're here in our own city, and that's what matters."

+I nodded in agreement, feeling a bit guilty for bringing up the topic.
+"You're right," I said.
+"I'm happy to be here with you and to learn more about the sand people."